starchildluke/astro/src/content/posts/somebody-on-life-learning.md

 tags: ['life']
 ---

-<p>Allegedly, Maya Angelou said this but this is disputed.
-And given her history with misattributed quotes, I'm inclined to think she <em>didn't</em> say this.
+<p>Allegedly, Maya Angelou said this but it's disputed and given her history with misattributed quotes, I'm inclined to think she <em>didn't</em> say this.
 But that doesn't stop it from being interesting:</p>

 <blockquote><p>"I’ve learned that you can tell a lot about a person by the way he/she handles these three things: a rainy day, lost luggage, and tangled Christmas tree lights."</p></blockquote>